iseekplant/code-test/README.md

 A user has reported that when entering an invalid phone number, they are not provided with feedback to that effect.

-* Write a jest test to ensure that validation errors are displayed if the form is in an invalid state
+* Write a vitest test to ensure that validation errors are displayed if the form is in an invalid state
 * Implement a validation message

 ## Task 4.
 Update the job edit route to use a UUID in the URL instead of a job ID